Omics Data Assistant

 In the DNAnexus Platform, open a dataset in Cohort Browser.

-Click ✨ Omics Data Assistant in the lower right corner.
+Click ✨ Omics Data Assistant in the lower right corner to query the entire dataset.

 By default, the assistant opens in a panel on the right side.
 You can enlarge the assistant panel by clicking Enter Full Screen.